3 things I do to deal with self-doubt

 Ironically enough, I find some of the hardest moments for high achieving women and perfectionists when it comes to self-doubt are actually when things start going well.
 (That’s not to say that there isn’t self-doubt and negative self-talk when things aren’t going well, but it can often catch high achieving types off guard that things start to go well and they don’t magically feel good about themselves.)

-I battled a stint of this over the past two weeks as you all probably noticed a lot of flurry around that viral video (3M views now, and we hit 100k over on TikTok.
-It’s totally wild!) and the relaunch of my signature dating program, Exclusive.
+I battled a stint of this in the past around a viral video (5.3M views now.
+It’s totally wild!).
 For all outside indications, things were rocking and rolling!
 And they were!
 But my brain took this moment to point out all the ways that I wasn’t ready, all the things I hadn’t done yet or all the ways that all this attention could actually be a bad thing.

 I understand that my brain is on high alert in these moments because I’m so much more visible - which means more opportunities for trolls and for criticism of my work - and it also sees that if things keep going the way they are, it will be harder and harder to get me to stay in the safe zone that it wants me in, because I’ll be on the precipice of really believing I can do more and have more and deserve more.